TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 Create the configuration file (**leads**) for leads in the **<_TIBCO ComputeDB_home_>/conf** directory.

 !!!
 Note
 	In the **conf/spark-env.sh** file set the `SPARK_PUBLIC_DNS` property to the public DNS name of the lead node.
-This enables the Member Logs to be displayed correctly to users accessing TIBCO ComputeDB Monitoring UI from outside the network.
+This enables the Member Logs to be displayed correctly to users accessing TIBCO ComputeDB Monitoring Console from outside the network.

 ### List of Lead Properties
 Refer to the [TIBCO ComputeDB properties](property_description.md) for the complete list of TIBCO ComputeDB properties.